Class Blog for Nursery

 Welcome to our Nursery blog ...

 In our spacious, inviting nursery, we work hard to offer a nurturing and supportive learning environment for the children to thrive and grow.
-We follow the Early Years Foundation Stage Curriculum, emphasising the characteristics of effective learning.
+We follow the Early Years Foundation Stage Curriculum with an emphasis on promoting the characteristics of effective learning.

-This approach fosters a love of learning and provides challenges linked closely to developmentally age-appropriate experience.
-We strive to create an environment where the children feel confident exploring and discovering new things.
-We have weekly forest school activities and constant access to a large, safe outdoor space and an all-weather area.
-Our excellent cook cooks all meals daily on-site.
+This approach fosters a love of learning and provides challenges linked closely to developmentally age-appropriate experiences.
+We strive to create an environment where children feel confident in exploring and discovering new things.
+We offer weekly forest school activities and have constant access to an ample, safe outdoor space and an all-weather area.
+All meals are cooked daily on site by our excellent cook.

 As a Nursery, we understand that all children are unique and understand the importance of following their individual interests.

-We are set just outside the beautiful village of Blisland, 10 mins from Bodmin town centre.
+We are set just outside the beautiful village of Blisland, which is 10 minutes from Bodmin town centre.

-As a smaller setting, we can only offer ten places per year group, which ensures a very high level of interaction with adults and quality education for your child while they are with us.
-We are very family-oriented and have strong community connections.
+As we are a smaller setting, we can only offer 10 places per year group; however, this ensures a very high level of interaction with adults and quality input for your child while they are with us.
+We are a very family-oriented organisation with strong community connections.

-We can offer places to children from the age 2yrs and offer 3yrs funding and 30-hour funding; more information can be found here: www.gov.uk/30-hours-free-childcare
+We can offer places to children from the age of 2 years and offer 15 and 30-hour funding.
+More information can be found here: www.gov.uk/30-hours-free-childcare

-Lunch is available from 12-1 pm at £5.90 plus meal cost or a home-packed lunch.
+Lunch available from 12-1 pm at £5.60 plus meal cost or home-packed lunch.

-The afternoon session would be from 12-3 pm at £ 17.70 plus meal cost or home-packed lunch.
+Afternoon session would be from 12-3 pm at £16.80 plus meal cost or home-packed lunch.

 We are very flexible with hours and days, so please feel free to ring for more information.